sethalves/snow2-client/README.md

 Display a list of libraries which have names that are matched by a substring search with the provided argument.

+#### check

+This is a lint-like function for use on repository sources.

 ### examples